hieucannguyen/coe332-Hieu-Nguyen/README.md

 # coe332-Hieu-Nguyen
-Repository for COE 332 projects
+Repository for Software Engineering and Design (COE 332) projects

+Each homework has a detailed README.md explaining the project and how-to-use instructions